fzingg/hyperloop-showcase/README.md

 + [NPM](https://www.npmjs.com/) and [Webpack](https://webpack.github.io/) to manage front end assets
 + [HyperRails](https://github.com/ruby-hyperloop/hyper-rails) to install [HyperReact](https://github.com/ruby-hyperloop/hyper-react) and Opal in Rails 4.x or 5.x
 + [HyperReact](https://github.com/ruby-hyperloop/hyper-react) to use [React](https://facebook.github.io/react/) with Rails and to write reactive UI components with Ruby's elegance
-+ [React Bootstrap](https://react-bootstrap.github.io/) to show how to use native React components in [HyperReact](https://github.com/ruby-hyperloop/hyper-react)
++ [ReactBootstrap](https://react-bootstrap.github.io/) to show how to use native React components in [HyperReact](https://github.com/ruby-hyperloop/hyper-react)
 + [HyperMesh](https://github.com/ruby-hyperloop/hyper-mesh) between Rails models and the front end and to magically push changed data between all connected clients
 + [HyperReact Hot-Reloader and Opal IRB](https://github.com/fkchang/opal-hot-reloader) for programmer joy and hot-loading with developing